oughtinc/primer/chapters/deduction/chain-of-thought.md

 ```
 {% endcode %}

-If we provide "Let's think step by step." as an answer prefix...
+If we provide “Let’s think step by step.” as an answer prefix…

 {% code overflow="wrap" %}
 ```shell